 Agents and landlords will soon be knocking on your door for your end of tenancy inspections.
 To ensure your deposit is returned to you safe and sound, we’re here to give you our top tips to get your house (and housemates) ready for inspections.

-If your moving our of your current student home at the end of this month, you’ll need to ensure you’ve cleaned, tidied and removed any unwanted rubbish.
-As graduates, we’ve got the intel and know-how to ensure you pass with flying colours and retain your deposit.
+If you're moving out of your current student home at the end of this month, you’ll need to ensure you’ve cleaned, tidied and removed any unwanted rubbish.
+We’ve got the intel and know-how to ensure you pass with flying colours and retain your deposit.

-Here are top 5 tips when getting ready for your inspection.
+Here are our top 5 tips when getting ready for your inspection.

-Each housemate is responsible for their own room, although if one person in the group doesn’t pull their weight, all your deposits could suffer the consequences.
+Each housemate is responsible for their own room, although if one person in the group doesn’t pull their weight, the entire deposit could suffer the consequences.
 Encourage your housemates to clean their rooms and get everyone involved in cleaning communal areas.

 Although house parties are a laugh at the time, the damage you could potentially wake up to isn’t quite as fun.
 If there is any damage made to the property or items belonging to the landlord, you’ll be left to foot the bill.

 Take a look around the property to ensure everything is in the same condition as when you moved in, and compare any damage to the inventory you should have logged at the start of your tenancy.

 If you have used any blue tack or nails to hang up revision notes, posters, etc. make sure these are all removed prior to the inspection.
 Although this could leave behind some damage, and you may be liable to foot the bill, try to make it less noticeable.